Let Us Walk With You Toward Recovery | Confidential And Private Support!

 structured play based family therapy

-Age-Appropriate Ways to Include Kids in Sessions
+Age-Appropriate Ways to Include Children in Sessions

 Young children communicate through play, art, puppets, and sensory activities help them share feelings words cannot yet express.

 School-aged children benefit from structured options like board games, role-playing, and sandtray therapy.
-These methods teach emotional regulation and allow kids to explore difficult feelings without direct confrontation.
+These methods teach emotional regulation and allow children to explore difficult feelings without direct confrontation.
 Visual supports like picture schedules and social stories can be particularly effective for children who struggle with transitions or understanding expected behaviors.

 When Children Shouldn’t Participate Directly